mayadata-io/cstorpoolauto/demo/local-device/README.md

 spec:
   diskConfig:
     local:
+      # Selected block devices should labeled with `mirror-pool=mysql`
+      # If you lobal your block devices with different key and value
+      # then update matchLabels accordingly.
       blockDeviceSelector:
         selectorTerms:
         - matchLabels:
             mirror-pool: mysql
-            # Selected block devices should labeled with `mirror-pool=mysql`
-            # If you lobal your block devices with different key and value
-            # then update matchLabels accordingly.
   poolConfig:
     raidType: mirror
 ```

+With this, DAO operator creates CSPC with required disk details and defaults.